 The first and most important one is an app for the Mac called Alfred.
-I think there is an equivalent absolute in doze.
+I think there is an equivalent absolute in a doze.
 If you’re one of those people that sadly uses Windows and Alfred is incredible.
 Because it lets you do anything on your Mac.

-It just enjoy using the keyboard.
+It just enjoys using the keyboard.
 So, for example, if I want to open Safari.
 I never drag my mouse over to the dock click on Safari because that’s a waste of three seconds of my life.
 Instead, I press the command space bar type in the SAF, which is right next to each other on the keyboard press ENTER.
 And I’ve got Safari.
 I opened in about half a millisecond.

 It’s all these little actions like this.
 Like, let’s say I want to open a file.
 Normally I’d be clicking on a sort of finder Google Drive→ third year essays section→ a human memory and finding my file that way.
 This takes about 10 seconds or 15 or 20 seconds each time.
 I want to do it, whereas with Alfred.
 You can just do a file search so you type in the filename and it immediately opens.

 Initially, a few years ago I was following some programmers and watching screencasts and stuff.
 And they were raving about Alfred and how amazing it is.

 Another time I was thinking you’re just saving 10 seconds each time.
 But then I started using it and I realized oh my god the amount of time.
 I’ve saved in my life by shaving off these 10 seconds.
 It’s pretty much every interaction that I have with the computer is game-changing.

 if you are the sort of person who is still currently using your mouse to navigate.
 So you are wasting a lot of time.
 I used something like Alfred or a spotlight search.